-- § Assemble at designated site for a briefing by the OSC (if possible). - S Obtain roadblock kits and establish roadblocks at the designated locations. - S Establish schedule of report-in times to the OSC.
+Assemble at designated site for a briefing by the OSC (if possible).

+§ Obtain roadblock kits and establish roadblocks at the designated locations.

+§ Establish schedule of report-in times to the OSC.

-To Isolate the PAZ:
+To Isolate the Protective Action Zone:

-- S Establish a safe route to get to the roadblock location(s) and an escape route, should conditions warrant. - S Record the vehicle information for vehicles stopping at the roadblock(s) on the Roadblock Log (see Section 6). - § Monitor $H_2S/LEL$ levels and relay that information to the OSC. - Be prepared to move the position of the roadblock(s) as conditions change. - Maintain the roadblock(s) until relieved or informed by the OSC to stand down. - S Complete a final report.
+§ Establish a safe route to get to the roadblock location(s) and an escape route, should conditions warrant.

+Record the vehicle information for vehicles stopping at the roadblock(s) on the

+Roadblock Log (see Section 6).

+§ Monitor H2S/LEL levels and relay that information to the OSC.

+§ Be prepared to move the position of the roadblock(s) as conditions change.

+Maintain the roadblock(s) until relieved or informed by the OSC to stand down.

+Second the complete a final report.

 No one will take unnecessary risks or perform any task for which they have not been trained and properly equipped.
 The Roadblock Crew will be staffed with operating personnel.
 Where necessary, outside personnel may be required to perform some of these duties.
+The Roadblock

-The Roadblock Crew may receive assistance from the RCMP or transportation officials.
+Crew may receive assistance from the RCMP or transportation officials.